samialperen/samialperen.github.io/_posts/2020-02-23-anlat-hocam.md

 {% include youtubePlayer.html id="aFQ40Mgse7Q" %}

 The video seen above is about ODTU/METU Electrical and Electronics Engineering Department, which is the place where I got my undergrad degree.
 The video includes an interview with me as well (I am the guy with basketball t-shirt).
-Unfortunately, there has not been any English subtitles, so I am so sorry about that.
-I just explained it in case you are curious :)
+Unfortunately, there has not been any English subtitle, so I am so sorry about that.
+I just explained it in case you wonder :)